ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 2. It should be about as fast as Pickle for **general Python types**.
 3. It should be compatible with **shared memory**, allowing multiple processes to use the same data without copying it.
-4. **Deserialization** should be extremely fast (it should not require reading the entire serialized object).
+4. **Deserialization** should be extremely fast (when possible, it should not require reading the entire serialized object).
 5. It should be **language independent** (eventually we'd like to enable Python workers to use objects created by workers in Java or other languages and vice versa).